Natnael-Getahun/my-blogdown-blog/content/project/new_subcities/index.md

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-14-9.png" width="672" />

-We can now fulfill another one of our goals.
+We can now fulfil another one of our goals.
 We can find the center of the clusters.
 I used these results in the interactive plots that I will talk about later.
 ``` python
 #Extracting cluster centroids
 cluster_centers = scaler.inverse_transform(kmeans.cluster_centers_)